-Our BA (Hons) Career Musician degree is designed to give you the perfect blend of artistic freedom alongside practical strategies to forge your own career in music.
-On your own terms.
+The BA (Hons) Career Musician degree is designed for dedicated, self-motivated musicians and artists.
+It gives you the perfect blend of artistic freedom alongside practical strategies to forge your own career in music.

-It’s flexible and comprehensive so you can study in a way that suits you.
+It’s flexible so you can study in a way that suits you.
 And you can build your own music projects into the course.
-It’s fully accredited and approved by one of the UK’s leading specialist universities for the creative industries, Falmouth University.
+It’s fully approved by one of the UK’s leading specialist universities for the creative industries, Falmouth University.

 3-year full-time on-campus option starting September.